Mabelle Arole Fellowship 2018-2019

 - Do you want to learn about community-based health programming in a developing country?

 - Can you “rough it” for one year in rural India?

-If you meet the eligibility requirements, consider applying to be a Mabelle Arole Fellow for 2015-2016.
-JSI Research & Training Institute, Inc is currently accepting applications.
+If you meet the eligibility requirements, consider applying to be a Mabelle Arole Fellow for 2018-2019.
 The Mabelle Arole Fellows:

 - Learn about community-driven programming, how it works, and how it contributes to a community’s well-being.

-- Live and work at the Comprehensive Rural Health Project (CRHP), Jamkhed, India, for almost one year.
+- Live and work at the Comprehensive Rural Health Project, Jamkhed, India, for almost one year.

 - Work with one of the best primary health projects in the world.

-- Learn about the priority health care areas addressed: community-based primary care, women’s health, under-fives care, family planning, control of chronic illnesses, prevention of infectious diseases, and integrated rural development.
+- Learn about the priority health care areas addressed: community-based primary care, women’s health, under-fives care, family planning, control of chronic illnesses, prevention of infectious diseases, increased attention to non-infectious diseases and integrated rural development.

 - Work on a project, depending on current CRHP activities and your interest.